Let your computer handle the math!

 Q: Will you teach me how to write a pattern?

 A: Not in the “communication” sense of writing the words so others can read and follow the pattern.
-I cover those topics pretty extensively in my Craftsy class How to Say It: Pattern Writing for Knitters, and in my live, online Crochet Pattern Writing Workshop, which is offered quarterly.
-If you want to be on the list to receive early notices of that workshop, sign up for my email newsletter and check the appropriate box.
+I cover those topics pretty extensively in my Craftsy class How to Say It: Pattern Writing for Knitters, and in online course Crochet Pattern Writing Workshop, both of which are available 24/7.

 Q: Will you teach me how to draw a chart in Excel?